Maral-Alshanaa/CruxSight.ai/README.md

-# CruxSight â€” TOC-Guided Spatio-Temporal GNN for Microservice Bottleneck Localization
+# CruxSight - TOC-Guided Spatio-Temporal GNN for Microservice Bottleneck Localization

 Doctoral thesis project (CruxSight / CST-GNN): a graph neural network that applies Theory of Constraints principles to detect and localize performance bottlenecks in